 About the Mirilashvilis

-Mikhail (Michael) Mirilashvili and his son Vyacheslav (Yitzhak) are Georgian-Israeli businessmen who have a 5.2% stake in the oil and gas exploration company ILDC Energy.
+Mikhail Mirilashvili (Michael) and his son Vyacheslav Yitzhak Mirilashvili (Slava) are Georgian-Israeli businessmen who have a 5.2% stake in the oil and gas exploration company ILDC Energy.
 Mikhail Mirilashvili first made his money in the 1980s through his family’s real estate and gambling interests.
 His business interests in Israel include the Kitaim venture capital fund and the Hoshen Argaman diamond firm.

-Yitzhak Mirilashvili made headlines earlier this year with the sale of his, and his father’s remaining 40% stake in the Russian social networking website VKontakte or VK as it is simply known today, for US$1.12 billion.
+Yitzhak Mirilashvili made headlines earlier this year with the sale of his, and his father’s remaining 40% stake in the Russian social networking website VKontakte or VK as it is just known today, for $1.12 billion.

-They had bought into VKontakte right at the beginning, in 2006 after Yitzhak had been studying in America and saw first hand the impact that Facebook was having in the United States on American college campuses.
-To purchase his stake he borrowed the money from his dad.
+They had bought into VKontakte right at the beginning, in 2006 after Yitzhak Mirilashvili had been studying in America and saw first hand the impact that Facebook was having in the United States on American college campuses.
+To purchase his stake, he borrowed the money from his dad.

-Mikhail, who grew up in Georgia, moved to St. Petersburg – Leningrad as it was still known at that time – when he was seventeen, and studied successfully to become a doctor before going into business there with his family in the real estate business.
+The father, Mikhail, who grew up in Georgia, moved to St. Petersburg – Leningrad as it still known at that time – when he was seventeen and studied successfully to become a Medical doctor before going into business there with his family in the real estate business.
 Today he is the President of the Saint Petersburg Jewish Congress and a major Jewish philanthropist.